How to buy the best light bulb

 Take a look at our guide to buying energy-saving light bulbs for more information on brightness levels, lumens, light bulb shapes and fittings.

 Should I buy LED bulbs?

 Yes.
 These bulbs are the most energy efficient, they are long lasting and get bright the instant you flick the light switch.
-Make sure you check our light bulb reviews before you buy though, as quality can vary.
+Make sure you check our before you buy though, as quality can vary.